pddpdd20020105/ICS-175-fireworker/docs/proposal.md

 <br>

 ### AI Tool Usage<br />
-Using Chatgpt for brainstorming the ideas.
+Using Chatgpt for brainstorming the ideas and tools to evaluate the system.<br />

 <br>
 <br>